DejavuForensics/mELM/README.md

 -     At the end of learning (training), the ELM neural network will be capable of prediction.
 The ELM will estimate a floating value from a given input neuron.
 -    The "mELM" package has a didactic dataset for prediction.
 It follows the methodology of the creators of ELM.
 However the authorial structure allows people to experiment with databases in real-world situations.
 These follow the structure shown in Figure \ref{fig:8_71}.
 In prediction problems, the second column must be a floating value.
 We only use classes in pattern recognition.
 -    You can use databases from [Kaggle](https://www.kaggle.com/) or [UCI](https://archive.ics.uci.edu/datasets).
 Search for repositories on their websites that specialize in predicting and analyzing time series.
--    In the console, use the extreme neural network in didatic repository.
+-    In the console, use the extreme neural network in didactic repository.
 Here's an example:
 ```
 python melm.py -tr dataset/dataset/regression/sinc_train -ts dataset/dataset/regression/sinc_test -ty 1 -nh 500 -af dilation -v
 ```